-The road climbs up and makes hairpin bends.
-The first village is Arona which looks like a place we could even stay at.
-So close to the coast and so original compared to the resorts lower down.
+From the south, the road climbs up making steep hairpin bends.
+The first village is Arona that looks like a place we should sometimes stay at if there is accommodation.
+Arona is so close to the coast and yet so original compared to the resorts lower down.

-From Arona there are two alternative routes.
-We took the smaller side road which was narrow and a bit scary in places but what was positive there was no meeting traffic.
-The scenery was fantastic.
+From Arona there are two alternative itineraries.
+We took the smaller side road of the two.
+The road was narrow and a bit scary in places, but what was positive there was no meeting traffic.
+The scenery was like this:

 Driving to Mount Teide

-Later on came the vineyards, tomato fields and almond trees in flower.
-In certain places all trees had dropped their leaves, it was winter.
-Then came the pine forests and after them the lava fields.
+Later on came an area with vineyards, tomato fields and almond trees (they were in flower).
+In places all trees had dropped their all leaves as it was winter time.
+Then came pine forests and after them we began to see lava fields.

 This is El Pino Gordo, a giant pine tree and a local sight.
 It’s just north of Vilaflor.
-Vilaflor is at 1400 m and the highest village in the Canaries and we keep on climbing…
+Vilaflor is at 1400 m and the highest village in the Canaries.
+We keep on climbing…

-The huge pine trees are Canary Island pines and they have giant cones.
+The huge pine trees are Canary Island pines – and those trees have giant cones!
 As soon the kids saw how big the cones were they wanted pick them from the roadside.
 So big cones compared to what we have back home!

 Driving in the moon landscape of Mount Teide

 So we entered the moon landscape through Boca de Tauce.
-As there’s only one road through the caldera you don’t have to wonder which road to take.
-Only one road but many hiking trails criss-crossing the valley.
+As there’s only one road through the caldera, it’s not hard to choose which road to take.
+Only one road is needed to reach all hiking trails criss-crossing the valley.

-The meeting point in center of the valley is a hotel, restaurant and tourist information point, the Parador las Canadas del Teide.
-It’s the only hotel in the national park, state owned and popular among hikers.
-If you want to book do that well in advance.
-You can do it here: Paradores de Turismo.
+The meeting point in the center of the valley is a hotel, restaurant and tourist information point, the Parador las Canadas del Teide.
+It’s the only hotel in the national park, state owned and liked by hikers.
+If you want to book, do it well in advance.
+You can book your Mount Teide accommodation here: Paradores de Turismo.

 There’s also another visitor center but that’s on the north side of the park where you enter from Puerto de la Cruz.